-The course structure and syllabi are being remodeled, re-casted, moderated and suitability upgraded with a provision of constructive suggestions for their improvement.
-Ordinances and Regulations governing the academics matter are being framed and put up to the Senate and Board of Governors of the institute for approval.
-All these developments in academics system have been possible because of initiative taken and direction provided by Professor Moin Uddin, Director, Dr B R Ambedkar NIT Jalandhar.
+The course structure and syllabi are being remodelled, re-casted, moderated and suitability upgraded with a provision of constructive suggestions for their improvement.
+Ordinances and Regulations governing the academics matter are being framed and put up to the Senate and Board of Governors of the Institute for approval.
+All these developments in academics system have been possible because of an initiative was taken and the direction provided by Professor Moin Uddin, Director, Dr B R Ambedkar NIT Jalandhar.
 It is hoped that the academic system involved will be of immense help to students and faculty in smoothly implementing the academic programmes and achieving academic excellence.

 The students are awarded a letter grade from the prescribed grading system in each course registered by them.
-For each pass grade, the students accumulate the course credits as earned credits.
+For each passing grade, the students accumulate the course credits as earned credits.
 The academic performance of the students is indicated in terms of the number of credits that he/she earns and the weighted grade point average.
-A specified minimum number of credits should be acquired on semester or session basis in order to qualify for continuation in the academic programme and for the award of degree.
+A specified minimum number of credits should be acquired on a semester or session basis to qualify for continuation in the academic programme and the award of degree.